Who was Kemper Durand?

 - On October 1, 2001, Abston pled guilty to aggravated kidnapping and received 20 years in prison.
 Before this, he wrote a letter to then Shelby County district attorney Bill Gibbons urging probation for Cobbins but the proposal was turned down.
 Cobbins pled guilty to aiding a kidnapping and was sentenced to 7 years and 6 months.

-- On February 2, 2013, he died at the age of 73 after recovering from the flu and bronchitis.
+- On February 2, 2013, he died in Memphis after recovering from the flu and bronchitis.
 He donated his body to the Genesis Donor Program for the benefit of medical research.